Kornel Makuszyński: Life

 Makuszyński was born in Stryj in the Austrian Partition of Poland (now in Ukraine) to Edward and Julia née Ogonowska.
 He attended the Jan Długosz gymnasium in Lviv (Polish: Lwów).
 While in school he wrote occasional poetry (he started writing at the age of 14).
 Makuszyński had his first poem published in 1902 in the newspaper Słowo Polskie (Polish Word), for which he soon became a theatrical critic.
 He studied language and literature at both the University of Lviv (then Jan Kazimierz University in Lwów, Poland) and in Paris.
-He was evacuated to Kiev in 1915, where he ran the Polish Theatre and was the chairman of the Polish writers and journalist community.
+He was evacuated to Kiev (Ukrainian: Kyiv) in 1915, where he ran the Polish Theatre and was the chairman of the Polish writers and journalist community.
 He moved to Warsaw in 1918, and became a writer.

 His children's books, particularly the series about the goat, Koziołek Matołek, illustrated by Marian Walentynowicz, have an enduring popularity in Poland, whatever the sharp changes in the country's fortunes and its political system.
 They have been translated into many other languages.
 Among others, they are very popular in Israel, where Polish Jewish immigrants since the 1920s and 1930s took care to have many of them translated into Hebrew and introduced them to their own children.

 Makuszyński was temporarily blacklisted right after World War II by his chief rival at the Polish Academy of Literature and later, communist apparatchik Wincenty Rzymowski, a plagiarist.
 Makuszyński died in 1953 in Zakopane, where he lived from 1945.
 He was buried at the Peksowe Brzysko cemetery in Zakopane.
 There is a museum dedicated to him in the city, originally launched by his widow, Janina.